eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/docker-orchestration/index.md

 ## Available Configuration Variables

-All available configuration environment variables are listed in `environments/default.env` file.
-In this section we describe the default value and purpose of each of those variables.
+All available configuration environment variables are listed in the `environments/default.env` file.
+In this section we describe the default values and purpose of each of those variables.

 ### Docker Settings